 For the past decade, emerald palm has grown increasingly successful because it’s beautiful and hard to kill.
-However, it’s a slow grower, so garden stores haven’t yet been able to discover many new types of emerald palm.
+However, it’s a slow grower, and there aren’t many new types of emerald palm.
 As of today, there are less than a dozen emerald palm varieties, here are the main ones:

 - ‘Zenzi’ emerald palm: leaves are clustered towards the tip of each frond